isomerpages/moe-eliasparkpri/_departments/Mother Tongue Languages/Chinese.md

 ##### Vision

-Effective communicator with a passion for learning Chinese language and culture.
+Effective communicator with a passion for learning Chinese language and culture.&nbsp;

 ##### Mission

-To develop students' interest in learning Chinese language and culture.
+To develop students' interest in learning Chinese language and culture.&nbsp;

 ##### Learning Outcomes